Co/Lab · Fall 2026 Cohort forming

 What is the time commitment?

-One-day kick-off followed by four hours per monthly session, plus two hours of preparation.
+Four hours per monthly session, plus two hours of preparation.
 Six hours a month, twelve months.
 Designed to fit inside the calendar of a leader whose calendar is the constraint — not to add another burden to it.

 Can we sponsor more than one leader?